aspenjack/Ethical-Fashion/README.md

 ## Installation
 To load data from the Jupyter Notebook into PostgreSQL, we use the psycopg2 library.
 Install it using the following command: pip install psycopg2
-To enable cross-origin sharing for our JavaScript, we use 'Flas-CORS' in our Flas API.
+To enable cross-origin sharing for our JavaScript, we use 'Flask-CORS' in our Flask API.
 Install with the following command: pip install Flask-CORS

 ## Codes and Resources Used
 - **Python Version: 3.11.4**